metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

-3rd party module scripts or functions should be included into existing modules as scripts instead of copy pasted into existing code directly, this must be so, to easily see to which file does license/Copyright apply.
+3rd party module scripts or functions should be included into existing modules as scripts instead of copy pasted into existing code directly, this must be so, to easily see to which file does license and Copyright apply.

-Exception to this rule are complete modules (larger portion of code) which should retain their directory domain within repository.
+Exception to this rule are complete modules (larger portion of code) which should retain their directory domain and content within repository.

 Most important is to keep each function in it's own script, separated into Public/Private folders, this is required for reasons: